RADutchie/pygeochemtools/docs/source/using_the_CLI.rst

-.. _using_the_CLI:

 .. toctree::
     :glob:

+.. _using_the_CLI:

 *********************************
-Using the Command line interface
+Using the command line interface
 *********************************

 Introduction